 Giving Compass’ Take:

-• Children are vulnerable to sexual abuse and, often, they do not speak out about their suffering.
-The problem is additionally complicated by gender and race, which are often let out of adult conversations.
+• Junot Díaz explains that children are vulnerable to sexual abuse and, often, they do not speak out about their suffering.
+The problem is additionally complicated by gender and race, which are often left out of adult conversations.

 • How can adults help children to understand unacceptable behavior and report it?
 How can the conversation around sexual abuse be expanded to better include men and people of color?

 • Find out how to support anti-sexual violence organizations.

 I was raped when I was eight years old.
 By a grownup that I truly trusted.
 After he raped me, he told me I had to return the next day or I would be “in trouble.”
 And because I was terrified, and confused, I went back the next day and was raped again.
 I never told anyone what happened.

 More than being Dominican, more than being an immigrant, more, even, than being of African descent, my rape defined me.
 I spent more energy running from it than I did living.

 By fourteen, I was holding one of my father’s pistols to my head.
 I had trouble at home.
 I had trouble at school.
 I had mood swings like you wouldn’t believe.
 Since I’d never told anyone what had happened my family assumed that was just who I was—un maldito loco.

 Of course, I never got any kind of help, any kind of therapy.
 Like I said, I never told anyone.
 In a family as big as mine—five kids—it was easy to get lost, even when you were going under.

 Since us Afro-Latinx brothers are viewed by society as always already sexual perils, very few people ever noticed what was written between the lines in my fiction—that Afro-Latinx brothers are often sexually imperiled.